pietrodn/triggerscope/slide.md

 ## Trigger analysis

-* **Predicate**: logic formula used in conditional statement.
+* **Predicate**: logic formula used in a conditional statement
     * `(&& (!= (#sms/#body contains "MPS:") 0) (!= (#sms/#body contains "gps") 0))`
-    * **Suspicious predicate**: a predicate satisfied only under very specific, narrow conditions.
+    * **Suspicious predicate**: a predicate satisfied only under very specific, narrow conditions
-* **Functionality**: a set of basic blocks in a program.
+* **Functionality**: a set of basic blocks in a program
-    * **Sensitive functionality**: a functionality performing, directly or indirectly a sensitive operation.
+    * **Sensitive functionality**: a functionality performing, directly or indirectly a sensitive operation
-    * All calls to Android APIs protected by permissions, and operations involving the filesystem.
+    * All calls to Android APIs protected by permissions, and operations involving the filesystem
-* **Trigger**: suspicious predicate controlling the execution of a sensitive functionality.
+* **Trigger**: suspicious predicate controlling the execution of a sensitive functionality

 ## Analysis overview (1)

-1. **Static analysis** of bytecode; building of Control Flow Graph.
+1. **Static analysis** of bytecode; building of Control Flow Graph
-2. **Symbolic Values Modeling** for integer, string, time, location and SMS-based objects.
+2. **Symbolic Values Modeling** for integer, string, time, location and SMS-based objects
-3. **Expression Trees** are appended to each symbolic object referenced in a check.
+3. **Expression Trees** are built and appended to each symbolic object referenced in a check
-    * Reconstruction of the *semantics* of the check, often lost in bytecode.
+    * Reconstruction of the *semantics* of the check, often lost in bytecode

 ![Example of expression tree.](images/expression-tree.pdf)

 ## Analysis overview (2)

-4. **Block Predicate Extraction**: edges of Control Flow Graph are annotated with simple predicates.
+4. **Block Predicate Extraction**: edges of Control Flow Graph are annotated with simple predicates
     * Simple predicate: P in `if P then X else Y`
 5. **Path Predicate Recovery and Minimization**
-    * Simple predicates are combined to get the *full path predicate* that reaches each basic block.
+    * Combine simple predicates to get the *full path predicate* that reaches each basic block
     * Minimization: elimination of redundant terms in predicates
         * important to reduce false dependencies